RevolutionAnalytics/quickcheck/docs/tutorial.md

 ```
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
-1930000 2140000 2180000 2480000 2380000 5140000
+2030000 2180000 2270000 2370000 2340000 3270000
 ```

 By executing this test successfully we have built confidence that the function `stop` will generate an error whenever called with any `character` argument.
 There are predefined `quickcheck` assertions defined for each `testthat` expectation, with a name equal to the `testthat` expectation, without the "expect_" prefix.
-We don't see why you'd ever want to use `expect("equal", ...)`, but we threw it in for completeness.
+We don't see why you would ever want to use `expect("equal", ...)`, but we threw it in for completeness.

 ## What to do when tests fail